alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-30-godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect.md

 -   Must have a collider.
 -   Shader which blends the Mesh main textures, with the Dirt/Damage textures and the splat map texture.
--   If the mesh is high poly it’s a must to have a very low-poly LOD to serve as the collider and to have the World to UV mapping, otherwise performance will be degraded (check the example project to see how I have done this).
+-   If the mesh is high poly it's a must to have a very low-poly LOD to serve as the collider and to have the World to UV mapping, otherwise performance will be degraded (check the example project to see how I have done this).

 ![](/media/wp-content/2022/07/image-32.png)